TrainWeb.org Facebook Page

 Patapsco grade crossing This wintry photo predates electrification of the line.
 Careful pixel counting of width versus height of the bridge over the Patapsco River, and comparing those measurements with modern ones, suggests by 1927 the bridge carried 3 tracks.

-The river appears to be sufficiently frozen for vehicles to traverse it then diagonally cross the tracks at the south end of the bridge where a locomotive is poised on the rightmost track.
+The river appears to be sufficiently frozen for vehicles to traverse it then diagonally cross the tracks at the south end where a locomotive is poised on the rightmost track.
 Surveys or other preparations to erect catenary poles astride the bridge may have begun by photo time.

 Widened